michaelliao/aes-encrypt/README.md

 - Executable program is not provided to prevent malicious tampering, please install [Node.js](https://nodejs.org) and download the [source file](https://github.com/michaelliao/aes-encrypt/blob/master/aes.mjs) from GitHub and verify by yourself.

 - It is recommended to run it offline and close the console window when the program end.

+## File Format

+The encrypted data are saved as JSON file with the following fields:

+- hash-alg: hashing algorithm: "sha256";
+- message-iv-hmac: hash value with hmac-sha256(key: iv, data: message);
+- encrypt-alg: encrypt algorithm: "aes-256-cbc";
+- encrypt-iv: the generated random IV (16 bytes);
+- encrypt-data: the encrypted data;
+- pbkdf2-salt: the generated random salt (32 bytes);
+- pbkdf2-iterations: the random iterations which is between 1000000 ~ 2000000.